SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

 4. Git may seems like a waste of time when solutions like dropbox, google drive ect exist, and it is not completely untrue when you are only one or two working on a project.
-However, these file management systems falls short when hundred to thousand of people work to together.
+However, these file management systems falls short when hundreds to thousands of people work together.
 For this exercise you will go through the steps of sending an open-source contribution:

    1. Go online and find a project you do not own, where you can improve the code.
 For simplicity you can